Subnet selection

 • Availability zone on in-memory node(would choose only subnets in the same zone).

-• Choose zone based on constraints from other parts - e.g., Persistent Volume zone is affecting in-memory node zone.
+• Choose a zone based on constraints from other parts—e.g., the Persistent Volume zone affects the in-memory node zone.

 If subnet calculation is supported and we detect that all the available subnets are full, the pod will get a pod event with a message there is no subnet with enough available IP addresses.